dalekov/Rock-Paper-Scissors/README.md

 # Rock, Paper, Scissors Game 🪨📄✂️

 Welcome to the **Rock, Paper, Scissors Simulator**! 🎉 This simple yet fun terminal-based game allows you to battle against the CPU in the classic game of Rock, Paper, Scissors.
-Ready to take on the challenge and protect your lives?
 Let's get started!

 ## How to Play 🕹️